Ronak-Malik/leetX/README.md

 # 🚀 LeetX – AI Chatbot for LeetOTracker

-An AI-powered intelligent chatbot integrated with **LeetOTracker** that helps developers prepare for interviews and revise DSA efficiently using personalized insights from their LeetCode performance.
+A multi-agent AI chatbot integrated with LeetOTracker for interview prep and smart DSA revision using personalized LeetCode insights of each user.

 ---